 - Durable Power of Attorney for Health Care

 Most of us do not understand why we need “Estate Planning”.
-Often, people believe they do not have enough assets to make it worth their time and hard earned money.
+Often, people believe they do not have enough assets to make it worth their time and hard-earned money.
 This is a mistake.
 First, it may cost less than you think to prepare the necessary documents.
-If you have children or other important people in your life, planning your estate now could save your loved ones heartache and stress in a time of grief.
+If you have children or other important people in your life, planning how you want to give now could save your loved-ones heartache and stress in a time of grief.

 There are many reasons to create or review and update your Will and other estate planning documents.
-If you have had additions to your family, this is a good time to think about changing your estate planning documents.
+If you have had additions to your family, this is a good time to think about changing what the documents say.
 Additionally, if your children are now over the age of 18, it is a good time to think about updating.

 Wills Versus Trusts

 A Will is a legal document that describes how your assets should be distributed in the event of death.
-In order to distribute your assets, you must participate in the legal process called probate.
-Upon your death, your loved ones must go to Court and ensure your Will enters the probate process.
+In order to distribute your assets that are governed by a Will, you must participate in the legal process called probate.
+Upon your death, your loved ones must go to Court and ensure your Will is honored by the Court.
 At this point, the Court Will scrutinize your assets to ensure it complies with Nevada’s statutes.
-An interested person, usually the person designated in the Will to act as Executor, files a Petition for Probate of the Will.
-If the decedent died without a Will (“Intestate”), an interested person, usually an heir of the estate, where can i buy proscar files a Petition for Intestate Administration.
+An interested person, usually the person designated in the Will to act as Executor (also called a Personal Representative), files a Petition for Probate of the Will.
+If the decedent died without a Will (“Intestate”), an interested person, usually an heir of the estate (children or other family members), files a Petition for Intestate Administration.

 In most cases, it is easier to go through Probate if you have a proper Will.
 The Court takes your wishes into consideration if you have a Will.
 Wills can guide the Court regarding your wishes regarding arrangements for your children’s financial support and/or direct the appointment of a specific guardian.
 Also, depending on how your property is characterized or titled, relatives that you did not intend to take a share of your estate could require property to be sold or otherwise take a share that you intended to leave to someone else – such as a spouse.
 Therefore, it is recommended that you have a Will in place.

 However, having a Will alone may not satisfy all of your wishes.
 Going through probate, even with a Will, can be difficult, slow, and costly, not to mention it can take an emotional toll during a family’s time of grief.
 A Living Trust avoids probate because your property is owned by the trust, thus, there is nothing for the probate courts to administer.
-Whomever you name as your “successor trustee” gains control of your assets and distributes them exactly according to your instructions.
+Whomever you name as your “successor trustee” gains control of your assets and distributes them exactly according to your instructions – avoiding the Court process altogether.

 Additionally, you do not have to relinquish control over your assets if you create a Living Trust.
 You can be your own trustee, or, for married couples, you can become co-trustees.
 In the event of a mentally disabling condition, the successor trustee of your choice assumes control over your affairs as opposed to a Court appointee.